Khamenei's potential win-win: anti-western president and return to Iran nuclear deal

 Mr Vatanka said returning to the deal in the next two months could inject much-needed cash into the country early in Mr Raisi’s presidency.

-Dina Esfandiary, senior adviser on the Middle East at the International Crisis Group, said a deal under Mr Rouhani was an ideal outcome for his successor.
+Dina Esfandiary, senior adviser on the Middle East at the International Crisis Group think tank, said a deal under Mr Rouhani was an ideal outcome for his successor.

 “This means any negative issues can be blamed on the previous administration while Raisi takes credit for the good sides and its implementation,” Ms Esfandiary told The National.